More FM: Network breakfast

 In 2007, the More FM Christchurch breakfast show, then presented by Si and Gary, was networked into the Nelson region.

 In October 2011, More FM Auckland breakfast presenter Jeremy Corbett resigned from his long-standing breakfast show.
 Marc Ellis was announced as his replacement along with Amber Peebles & Stu Tolan.
 In November 2011 an announcement was made that new Auckland based breakfast show would be networked into the Waikato and Wellington region.
 The 'local' daytime host read out local news and weather in their respective region as part of the networked breakfast show from 6 – 10 am.
 In December 2012 Amber Peebles left the show to pursue a television project.
 Her replacement was Hayley Holt.
 Marc Ellis left the show in October 2013.
 Stu and Hayley continued to present the network breakfast for the remainder of 2013, along with Joe Cotton.

 In 2014 the Christchurch breakfast, then presented by Si and Gary, became the new network breakfast show and continued to be presented from Christchurch.
 In April 2015 the networked breakfast was extended to Dunedin and Hawkes Bay with the local presenters in those markets moved to the local The Breeze station in their respective markets.
-The show is now presented by Lana Searle and Adam Percival with Simon Barnett returning in 2025 after a 5-year hiatus.
+The show is now presented by Simon Barnett, returning in 2025 after a 5-year hiatus, and Lana Searle.

 In July 2017, Pauline (Polly) Gillespie and Grant Kereama launched a Wellington-based breakfast show, which also aired in Kapiti/Horowhenua.
 In January 2018 this show was networked into five other markets, but in early 2020 the show reverted to a local Wellington breakfast show until June 2020, when the show ended.